Improve your practice.

 • Storytelling

-For a business to function effectively people must work well together in order to achieve a common goal.
-The quality of work improves when people use their individual strengths and skills together in collaboration.
+For a business to function effectively, employees need to work well together in order to achieve a common goal.
+The quality of everyone’s work improves when people use their individual strengths and skills collectively in collaboration.

-Some people struggle with teamwork because they believe that they know how to do the job better than anyone else and they do not trust others to do their roles.
-This can create conflict and hurt the overall effectiveness of the team.
+Some people struggle with teamwork because they feel that they know how to do the job better than anyone else – and don’t trust others to do their roles.
+This can create conflict and hurt both the effectiveness and morale of the team.

-If this is something you find difficult assist your colleagues whenever you can and ask your colleagues for their opinions and ideas – be enthusiastic when colleagues offer their own ideas.
+If this is something you find difficult, try to assist your colleagues whenever you can and ask your colleagues for their opinions and ideas.
+Be enthusiastic when colleagues offer their own ideas – there’s lots to learn from other people’s perspectives!

 Characteristics of an effective team player: